 Children may develop seizures at any age.
 This can be due to an injury, such as head trauma, or without an obvious cause, as is the case in most children with a genetic tendency for seizures.
 When individuals experience repeated seizures, this is known as epilepsy.
 Epilepsy can be of focal (one part of the brain) or generalized (involving all parts of the brain at the same time) origin, and treatments are geared toward specific seizure types.
 In select situations, a child may benefit from other modalities, such as ketogenic diet, vagal nerve stimulation (VNS), or epilepsy surgery.
 Specialized medications and/or infusions such as ACTH, vigabatrin, prednisone, and IVIg may be used to treat patients with specific or refractory (hard to treat) epilepsies.

 The Pediatric Epilepsy Program includes elective inpatient, outpatient, and ambulatory EEG monitoring, as well as a 24-hour inpatient long-term video EEG monitoring service to assist in the diagnosis and management of children with epilepsy.
-We partner with the Bristol-Myers Squibb Children's Hospital, which is located adjacent to our office.
+We partner with The Bristol-Myers Squibb Children's Hospital at Robert Wood Johnson University Hospital, which is located adjacent to our office.
 This state-of-the-art Children’s Hospital provides an exceptional environment where our patients are continuously monitored with EEG and video recordings.
 Children are cared for by our housestaff, pediatric residents, pediatric nurses, and EEG technicians.
 Families and patients are evaluated daily by our inpatient child neurology service, and their EEG studies are interpreted by our pediatric epileptologists.